-II.
-The second section is concerned with energy.
-Energy according to the IPCC-Nov 2014 report, the world's electricity must be produced from zero carbon sources by 2050; otherwise, our planet faces irreversible damage.
-The report says renewables have to grow from 30% share of the power sector to 80% and all fossil fuel generation without carbon capture and storage (CCS) have to be phased out by 2100.
+80% and all fossil fuel generation without carbon capture and storage (CCS) have to be phased out by 2100.
 Strategies to harvest it from abundant solar sources suited to the Middle East, as it is situated in the desert sunbelt where sun is available over 90% of the year over vast areas in most countries of the region, as well as steps that can be undertaken for its efficient use as well as conservation.
-It includes producing hydrocarbon fuels from lingo-cellulose (agricultural waste is one such example).
-This is especially suited for many already oil-producing countries in the area that are already oil producing since it eliminates the need for new infrastructure that would be needed for ethanol-based fuels for example.
+It includes producing hydrocarbon from lingo-cellulose fuels (agricultural waste is one such example).
+This is especially suited for many already oilproducing countries in the area that are already oil producing since it eliminates the need for new infrastructure that would be needed for ethanol-based fuels for example.
 Two chapters focus on two important alternate energy sources that are especially important for the Middle East, viz. solar energy and wind energy.

-Morocco an advanced country in utilizing renewable energy, sun & wind, in their energy mix.
-The Desert-Tech Solar project is aiming to export electricity by feeding it to the grid of Europe from North Africa MENA region.
-Jordan although is moving slowly because of its governmental beaurecracy and grid capacity accommodate insufficient to renewables, has achieved 10 - 20% renewable in the energy mix in 2020.
+Morocco an advanced country in utilizing renewable energy, sun & wind, in their energy The Desert-Tech Solar project is aiming to export electricity by feeding it to the grid of Europe from North Africa MENA region.
+Jordan although is moving because of its governmental beaurecracy and insufficient grid capacity to accommodate renewables, has achieved 10 -20% renewable in the energy mix in 2020.
 Emirates and Saudi Arabia have ambitious plans, in advancing renewables to reduce dependence on fossil fuel energy.
 Experts say that renewables have to grow to 80% share of the power sector by 2050.